kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 ## Shutting down preview environments
 All the above examples will result in pruning the whole deployment when the branch gets deleted.
 This works because after deletion of the branch, the `GitProjector` will not contain that branch in the `status.result` after the next reconciliation.
-This will lead to the `ObjectTemplate` not having the matrix input anymore, causing pruning of the `KluctlDeployment` object, which in turn causes complete pruning of the resources deployed by the Kluctl controller.
+This will lead to the `ObjectTemplate` not having the matrix input anymore, causing a prune of the `KluctlDeployment` object, which in turn causes deletion of all resources deployed by the Kluctl controller.

 For the pull request based examples, it will also prune the deployments when the pull request gets closed or merged, simply because the `ListGithubPullRequests` filters for open pull requests and thus will not list the pull